A-N-I-K/Corntrastor/README.md

 # Corntrastor
- A tool to perform naive image processing and level adjustments on top-down cornfield images.
+ A tool for performing image processing and level adjustments on top-down cornfield drone images.